jkknibbe99/GVSU-CIS350-TeamGoogleStadia/docs/proposal-template.md

 # Method/Approach

 We plan to split up the work amongst ourselves.
-This would include:
+This has yet to be decided, but the work includes:

 * Menu Design
 * Level Design
 * Item Design
 * NPC Development
 * Character Design
-* Overall control and actions that can be done by the play
+* Overall control and actions of the character.

 This isn't everything that has to be done but it's a start of the work that has to be split amongst us evenly.
-The goal is to meet every Friday around 2pm to run over difficulties that someone may have encountered.
-As well as go over what has been done and what still needs to be.
+The goal is to meet every Friday around 2pm to go over difficulties that may have arisen.
+As well as go over what has been completed and what still needs to be finished.
+As more challenges arise or as the due date approaches we may end up meeting 2 or 3 times per week to help keep ourselves on track.

 # Estimated Timeline